 Examples of permitted deductions might include meals or check cashing, assuming the benefit was received on a voluntary basis.

-Prohibited Deductions: Benefits that actually work to the convenience of the employer may not be credited against a day laborer's wage.
-For example, if you offer to arrive at the facility by making your own transportation arrangements, but the employer does not allow this in order to make sure that everyone shows up on time, then the transportation is for the employer's benefit and cannot be credited against the minimum wage.
+Benefits that actually work to the convenience of the employer, referred to as prohibited deductions, may not be credited against a day laborer’s wage.
+For example, if you offer to arrive at the facility by making your own transportation arrangements, but the employer does not allow this in order to make sure that everyone shows up on time, then the transportation is for the employer’s benefit and cannot be credited against the minimum wage.
 Or if the employer provides transportation so that work-related business or training can start during the trip, you may also be entitled to be paid for travel time.
-Some employees may value the convenience of being able to eat the employer's food for cost, and may choose to have that cost deducted from their paychecks, but it must be voluntary.
-Here are some other examples of deductions that may not bring employee wages below the federal minimum wage:
+Some employees may value the convenience of being able to eat the employer’s food for cost, and may choose to have that cost deducted from their paychecks, but it must be voluntary.
+Here are some other examples of deductions that may not bring employee wages below the federal minimum wage.

 - Essential Tools and Safety Equipment: These items should generally not be deducted from wages as they are regarded as necessary and convenient in order for the employer to lawfully ask his employees to perform he work requested of them.
 If safety equipment is required under state law, then they are to be regarded as uniforms, which are also not to be deducted from employee pay.